sensu-plugins/sensu-plugins-disk-checks/README.md

 ## Usage

-This is a sample input file used by check-smart-status, see the script for further details.
+This is a sample input file used by check-smart-status and check-smart, see the script for further details.
 ```json
 {
   "smart": {